openebs-archive/cstor-csi/README.md

 This project is under active development and considered to be in Alpha state.

 The current implementation supports the following for CStor Volumes:
-1. Provisioning and De-provisioning with ext4 filesystems
+1. Provisioning and De-provisioning with ext4,xfs filesystems
 2. Snapshots and clones
 3. Volume Expansion
+4. Volume Metrics

 ## Usage